Universal shape-dependence of quantum entanglement in disordered magnets: Appendix A: Geometric Method

 With PBC, the corner contribution can be ascertained precisely by employing a geometric approach which compares the entanglement entropy of different subsystem geometries to isolate the corners.
 This method is applicable to both line segments \cite{Helen-percolation} and sheared squares \cite{Kovacs2012-rtfim}.
 A sheared square means a subsystem whose linear extent is half the linear size of the system, $\ell=L/2$, and whose (smaller) interior angle satisfies $\gamma=\tan^{-1}(1/n)$ for $n=0,1,2,\dots$ (figure \ref{fig:shear-square}).

 For such geometries, the system can be partitioned into 4 disjoint (sheared) square subsystems of equal area (figure \ref{fig:geom-method}).
 With this partitioning, we can also form 4 slab subsystems by joining adjacent square subsystems.
-The accumulated boundary of all the square subsystems is exactly equal to the accumulated boundary of the slab subsystems; however due to PBC the slab geometry lacks corners.
+In practice, the ``slanted'' boundary is defined on a finite square lattice as $1/n$ step, which ensures that PBC are satisfied.
+The accumulated boundary of all the square subsystems is exactly equal to the accumulated boundary of the slab subsystems; however due to PBC the slab geometry lacks only the corners where the four square subsystems meet.
 Therefore, any contribution coming from the boundary is the same for the two geometries, canceling out the area law in each sample for each subsystem position, together with finite-size corrections and statistical fluctuations.
 Yet, the entanglement entropy of the square geometry $\Scal_{sq}$ is not necessarily equal to the entanglement entropy of the slab geometry $\Scal_{sl}$, as there may be ``corner'' clusters which contribute to the entanglement entropy of all four slabs, but not all four squares.
 These corner clusters are responsible for the corner contribution, which is directly obtained as the difference between the cluster count in the two geometries \cite{Kovacs2012-rtfim}.